kyliewake/kyliewebsite/content/blog/Blog.md

 ### Add Content to the Posts

 We're working with posts, which are in the content/post/ directory.
-That means that their section is "post" (and if we don't do something weird, their type is also "post").
+That means that their section is post (and if we don't do something weird, their type is also post).

 Hugo uses the section and type to find the template file for every piece of content.
 Hugo will first look for a template file that matches the section or type name.
 If it can't find one, then it will look in the _default/ directory.
 There are some twists that we'll cover when we get to categories and tags, but for now we can assume that Hugo will try post/single.html, then _default/single.html.